pytorch/torchtune/docs/source/examples/e2e_flow.rst

 Once the config is updated, let's kick off generation!
 We'll use the same sampling parameters as before.

-We'll use a different prompt from the one in the config
+We'll also use the same prompt we did with the unquantized model.

 .. code-block:: bash